symfony/symfony-docs/routing.rst

 * ``enabled``: will throw an :class:`Symfony\\Component\\HttpKernel\\Exception\\UnexpectedSessionUsageException` exception
 * ``disabled``: will log a warning

-It will help you in understanding and hopefully fixing unexpected behavior in your application.
+It will help you understand and hopefully fixing unexpected behavior in your application.

 .. _routing-generating-urls: